The Red Wine Lover’s Guide to Russian River Valley Pinot Noir

 You can almost taste the history in your glass!

-Whether you try the award-winning Pinots from Halleck Vineyard during a visit to our vineyard or with loved ones during our signature virtual tasting experience (social distancing approved!), we’re sure you will fall in love with a completely new side of red wine.
+Whether you try the award-winning Pinots from Halleck Vineyard during a Sonoma wine tasting at our estate or with loved ones during our signature virtual tasting experience (social distancing approved!), we’re sure you will fall in love with a completely new side of red wine.